-Lepidium africanum has been an emerging exotic species at Site 2 over the last six years and was also the most abundant exotic species at Site 3 in 2020.
-In Autumn 2023 Lepidium represented a 35% cover at the shrub layer at Site 2 and 5% at Site 3.
+Lepidium africanum had been an emerging exotic species at Site 2 over the last six years and was also the most abundant exotic species at Site 3 in 2020.
+Targeted spraying of this species in Spring 2023 reduced its cover from 35% to 2% at Site 2 and 5% to 0 at Site 3.
 Rubus fruticosus (Blackberry), a High Threat Exotic and Priority Weed in the South East Local Land Services (LLS) Region, has been recorded at all three of the open forest sites in the past and is a dominant midstory species in site 3 with 10% cover in Autumn 2023.
-Cytisus scoparius (Scotch Broom), also a High Threat Exotic and Priority Weed, was recorded at Sites 2 and 3 in 2019, but have not been recorded since.
+Targeted spraying has occurred since however Site 3 had 15% cover in Spring 2023.
+Cytisus scoparius (Scotch Broom), also a High Threat Exotic and Priority Weed, at Sites 2 and 3 in 2019, but have not been recorded since.